Btibert3/pearljam-setlist-modeling/README.md

 ## Cypher queries

 After grabbing the data, we can answer some cool questions.
 First, let's check to see how things look.
-What are the last 5 shows they have played (as of July 31st, 2016).
+What are the last 5 shows they have played in 2016 (as of July 31st, 2016).

 ```
 MATCH (song:Song)-[p:PLAYED_AT]->(show:Show {year:'2016'})